 "Desired Future Conditions" (DFCs) means quantitative descriptions, adopted in accordance with Section 36.108, as may be amended, together with relevant scientific and hydrogeological data, of the desired condition of the groundwater resources in Groundwater Management Areas 8 and 12 that are adopted for one or more specific future times.
+Values for DFCs are provided in the District Management Plan.
 [Added July 12, 2011] [Amended July 12, 2016] [Amended July 13, 2021]